 Last night, thousands of homes in our area lost power because of an ice storm.
 This leads us to ask this question today:

-Do you have a back-up plan in place should your sump pump lose power?
-It's much better to have a back-up plan in place today, than to haul damaged carpet and soggy boxes out of your basement the next time there is a power failure.
+It's much better to have a back-up plan in place today than to haul damaged carpet and soggy boxes out of your basement the next time there is a power failure.

 This is why we recommend a water-powered back-up sump pump if you are on municipal water supply.
 Even in the heaviest rainfalls and worst weather conditions, a water-powered back-up is a solid defense against potential flood damage.
 Using water pressure from your home's incoming water supply lines, a water-powered back-up sump will pump out the water that is coming into your sump pit.
 A water-powered sump pump requires no battery, no electrical power and relies on no moving parts.
 They can remove more than 1,000 gallons of water per hour, keeping your basement dry.

 If you had water damage because of the power outage last night, or if you lose sleep because of the possibility of a flooded basement, we want to help.
 Call Covenant Plumbing at (309) 518-9292 to find out if this is the best solution for you, to get an estimate or to schedule an appointment for your install.